MatthewCallis/eludevisibility.org/_posts/2016-04-21-pikiinya-japan-sample.md

  filename: sfc/pikiinya-japan-sample.7z
 ---

 An interesting penguin themed puzzle game.
+Write up at [SNESCentral](http://www.snescentral.com/review.php?id=1051&num=0&fancy=yes&article=proto).

 _Title - Final_  / _Sample_

 The title is slightly different, but the logo is still animated, so that isn't aligned between the two _Title_ images.
+There is no intro demo where he runs laps in the sample.
 {% include compare_local.html
     name_1='Title - Final'
     image_1='screenshots/pikiinya-japan-sample/title.png'